thefrenchydev/Frenchy/README.md

-# Hey there, this is Frenchy!
+# Hey there, I'm Frenchy!

 ## 🚀 About Me
 I'm a young CS student in France doing what I love: Game and Software development!